 This was an ideal lab setting which has only a limited resemblance to a human case.
+Most importantly, these were healthy brains, whereas human cases would nearly always present with severely altered physiology.
 The brains were much smaller than human brains.
 Perfusion times were correspondingly shorter, subjecting the tissue to less damage.
 Cooldown times were able to be much quicker, both for the initial hypothermia as well as during subzero cooling.
 No time was added to simulate legal delays in beginning procedures immediately post pronouncement.
 Human cases are rarely as ideal as this.

 SDBS was effective in preventing shrinkage in brains with no ischemia.
 This resulted in slightly better results, but since most human patients suffer ischemia, the relevance is not clear.
-We are not adding SDBS to our VM-1 protocol at this time because the effect is too strong.
-We would prefer some shrinkage, because it provides stability and facilitates vitrification.
+We are not adding SDBS to our protocol at this time because the effect is too strong.
+We would prefer some mild shrinkage because it provides stability and facilitates vitrification.